 Winter Safety Tips

-The fact that your central heating unit, space heater, and/or fireplace were working properly at the end of last season does not mean that they're ready for the current one.
-Before frigid temperatures set in, get a professional to conduct a safety inspection of your heating units as well as your fireplace's flue and chimney.
+The fact that your central heating unit, space heater, or fireplace was working properly at the end of last season does not mean it's ready for this winter.
+Before frigid temperatures set in, hire a professional to conduct a safety inspection of your heating units, as well as your fireplace's flue and chimney.

 If any potential risks are found, act immediately to remedy them.
-If you'll be using space heaters, make sure your rooms have proper ventilation and that the units are not placed near anything flammable or that otherwise poses a danger.
+If you'll be using space heaters, make sure your rooms have proper ventilation and that the units are not placed near anything flammable.
 Using unsafe heating systems can result in fire, injuries, or carbon monoxide poisoning.

-If you have a central gas heater, use gas powered space heaters, or have a fire place, install a sufficient quantity of carbon monoxide detectors in your home.
-Even if you already have detectors, make sure they are in proper working order and go ahead and change the batteries so you can be certain that they're fresh.
+If you have a central gas heater, use gas-powered space heaters, or have a fireplace, install carbon monoxide detectors in your home.
+These inexpensive devices, which are available from retailers like Target and Amazon, provide a warning if you have elevated carbon monoxide levels in your home.
+Even if you already have detectors, make sure they are in proper working order and change the batteries so you can be certain that they're fresh.

 Protect Your Plumbing

-If you live in an area prone to winter storms, it's important to plan for their occurrence early in the season.
-Don't wait until the last minute to prepare your home for winter storms and to stock up on the supplies you might during a serious snow or ice storm.
+If you live in an area prone to winter storms, it's important to plan for them early in the season.
+Stock up on the following supplies:

 • Flashlights and lanterns, with spare batteries